jotelha/mergetools/README.md

 * `set` sets MergeTools-wide properties
-  * `autowrap`, defaults to `atom`, valid choices are `atom`, `res`, `resid`, `residue`, `seg`, `segid`, `chain`, `fragment`, `off`, (de-) activates automatic wrapping in `merge` command.
+  * `autowrap`, defaults to `atom`, valid choices are `atom`, `res`, `resid`, `residue`, `seg`, `segid`, `chain`, `fragment`, `off`, (de-) activates automatic wrapping at certain locations in `merge` and `move` commands.
-  * `autojoin`, defaults to `residue`, valid choices are `res`, `resid`, `residue`, `seg`, `segid`, `chain`, `fragment`, `bonded`, `connected`, `off`, (de-) activates automatic wrapping in `merge` command.
-First wrapping and then joining can fix "dirty" systems where molecules might be split across periodic boundaries without proper track-keeping of image flags.
+  * `autojoin`, defaults to `residue`, valid choices are `res`, `resid`, `residue`, `seg`, `segid`, `chain`, `fragment`, `bonded`, `connected`, `off`, (de-) activates automatic joining at certain locations in in `merge`, `move`, and `remove` commands.
+First wrapping and then joining at the right locations within a workflow can fix "dirty" systems where molecules might be split across periodic boundaries without proper track-keeping of image flags.
-  * `bondlist`, defaults to `on`, valid choces are `on` and `off`.
+  * `bondlist`, defaults to `on`, valid choices are `on` and `off`.
 Uses reliable, but slow algorithm for joining split compounds.
+                Recommended to turn on for pbctools >= v3.0 and explicit bonding topology information available.
                 See the `pbctools` (https://github.com/frobnitzem/pbctools)
                 documentation for details.
   * `compound`, defaults to `residue`, modify to operate on different hierarchy